DevotedHealth/in-memory-db-starter/PROMPT.md

   - Begins a new transaction

 - `ROLLBACK`
   - Rolls back the most recent transaction.
-If there is no transaction to rollback, print an error message
+If there is no transaction to rollback, display an error message

 - `COMMIT`
   - Commits all open transactions

+### UI Requirements

+Your submission should include a simple user interface that allows someone to interact with the in-memory database.
+Specifically, your UI must include:

+- An input field where the user can enter commands (for example, `SET a foo`)
+- A button to submit the command
+- A display area that shows the result of the most recent command (for example, `OK`, `foo`, `NULL` or an error message)
+- Useful error messages for invalid commands or inputs

+You are free to style your UI however you like, but it should be clear, usable, and responsive to user input.

+**Note:** we are not evaluating visual design - basic, functional styling is totally fine!

 ### Additional Requirements

 - Use only in-memory data structures (no databases or database-like libraries)
-- Build a user interface — this can be a CLI-style input box or a simple form-based UI
-- Provide useful error messages for invalid commands or inputs
 - Ensure memory usage does not double for each new transaction

 ---

-## Choose 2 of the Following to Implement
+## Bonus Features (Optional)

 - Support nested transactions
-- Display command history and results in the UI
+- Display command history and/or results in the UI
 - Add automated tests for your core logic

 ---